Explore This Programme

-The MSc in Strategic Marketing and Practice at Cork University Business School will give you the specialised skills and knowledge to become a successful marketing leader.
-The one-year progressive programme will build on the knowledge and skills acquired at an undergraduate level enhancing employability through developing your ability to contribute to real needs of the business community.
-The programme will provide crucial practical experience through undertaking an applied research and consultancy project in collaboration with an industry partner to develop strategic marketing instincts and creative abilities, enhancing your professional expertise and personal development.
-You will develop leading edge skills sought in the workplace including, for example, the development of customer insights, active problem solving, and the application of digital marketing.
-The blended nature of the programme will turn Marketing Graduates into Marketing Practitioners with an array of learning methods including live and negotiated firm based projects, specialised workshops, marketing strategy simulation, and industry based marketing practice.
+The MSc Marketing programme will provide crucial practical experience through undertaking an applied research and consultancy project in collaboration with an industry partner to develop marketing instincts and creative abilities, enhancing your professional expertise and personal development.
+You will develop leading-edge skills sought in the workplace including, for example, the development of customer insights, active problem-solving, and the application of digital marketing.
+The blended nature of the programme will turn Graduates into Marketing Practitioners with an array of learning methods including live and negotiated firm-based projects, specialised workshops, marketing strategy simulation, and industry-based marketing practice.

 - BU6513 Business Case for Analytics (5 credits)